funfungho/abzLinux/the_linux_command_line/16_networking.md

     # Host key verification failed.
     ```

-    - The first time the connection is attempted, a message is displayed indicating that the authenticity of the remote host cannot be established.
-This is because the client program has never seen this remote host before.
-To accept the credentials of the remote host, enter `yes` when prompted.
-Once the connection is established, the user is prompted for a password
-    - It is also possible to connect to remote systems **using a different username**
     - This message is caused by one of 2 possible situations.
 First, an attacker may be attempting a man-in-the-middle attack.
 This is rare because everybody knows that `ssh` alerts the user to this.
 The more likely culprit is that the remote system has been changed somehow; for example, its operating system or SSH server has been reinstalled
         - In the interests of security and safety, however, the first possibility should not be dismissed out of hand.
 Always check with the administrator of the remote system when this message occurs
         - After it has been determined that the message is because of a benign cause, it is safe to correct the problem on the client side.
 This is done by using a text editor (vim perhaps) to remove the obsolete key from the `~/.ssh/known_hosts` file.
 The first line contains the offending key in the preceding example message.
 Delete this line from the file, and the `ssh` program will be able to accept new authentication credentials from the remote system